-10. Whistleblowing
+11. Whistleblowing

-- 10.1 We have a Whistleblowing Policy which can be found on the school t-drive under Policies.
-Staff are required to familiarise themselves with this document during their induction period. - 10.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+- 11.1 We have a Whistleblowing Policy which can be found on the school tdrive under Policies.
+Staff are required to familiarise themselves with this document during their induction period. - 11.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.

-11. Physical intervention/Positive handling
+12. Physical intervention/positive handling

-11.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Use of reasonable Force Policy.
+12.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Use of reasonable Force Policy.

-12. Anti-Bullying
+13. Anti-bullying

-12.1 We have an Anti-Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+13.1 Anti-bullying is referenced within the Anti- Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

-13. Discriminatory Incidents
+14. Discriminatory incidents

-13.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
+14.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
 It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools'.
 Racist, homophobic or other prejudiced incidents are fully investigated and logged.
-The log is kept in the Headteacher's office.
-Parents are informed of incidents and an overview including number of incidents is given in the Headteacher's termly reports to governors.
+The log is kept in the HTs office.
+Parents and informed of incidents and an overview including number of incidents is given in the HTs termly governors reports.

-14. Health and Safety
+15. Health and safety